Wednesday, June 12th, 2024

 - Contact information and the names of project co-authors.

 - The name and email address of the instructor who sponsored your project.
-This individual may be contacted to provide additional details about the nature of the project.
+This individual will be contacted for additional details about the class (or DataFest) where the project took place.

 - Important: Submissions will be blind-reviewed.
-Names of authors, university information, or any information linked to authors should NOT be placed in the report - author information belongs on the submission form only.
+Names of authors, university/college information, or any information linked to authors should NOT be placed in the report file (including any acknowledgment sections) - author information only belongs in the submission form.

-The judges may wish to verify the results of a project.
-The Organizing Committee may request the data set(s) used in the project if requested by the judges.
-CAUSE reserves the right to use the projects and abstracts for promoting undergraduate statistics education.
+- CAUSE reserves the right to use the projects and abstracts for promoting undergraduate statistics and data science education.
 No material will be used for commercial purposes.

-- If data are collected on human subjects, it is the responsibility of author(s) or their sponsor instructor(s) to ensure that IRB approval was secured from their institution.
+- If data are collected on human subjects, it is the responsibility of the author(s) or their sponsor instructor(s) to ensure that IRB approval has been secured from their institution.

 Assessment of the USRESP projects: